No Need to Separate WAL and Data Files

 ⚙️ YugabyteDB Architecture Changes the Game

-• ● WAL activity is distributed across tablets
+• ● WAL writes

 🧬 DocDB Detail: Why WAL Separation Usually Doesn’t Help